Andrewb2878/Restaurant-Management/README.md

 # Restaurant-Management
 Repository for the restaurant management project work (software engineering).
  Instructions on how to run it on your PC:
+ PLEASE SCROLL TO THE BOTTOM OF THIS README FILE FOR USERS AND PASSWORDS

 ---